mmakigill/ENVS-193DS_spring-2025_final/README.md

 ## General Information

-This repository is for demonstrating fitting models with categorical and continuous predictors and model selection.
+This repository is for completion of the ENVS 193DS Spring 2025 Final by Marissa Maki Gill.
+It demonstrates fitting models with categorical and continuous predictors and model selection.

 The sst dataset is from: Kui, L. 2024.
 Daily sea surface temperature in Santa Barbara channel between 1982 and 2023 ver 3.
 Environmental Data Initiative. https://doi.org/10.6073/pasta/e930954949b2635928b8be6824630f84.